Leslie J. P. Snadden BVMS MRCVS

 Tamsin Livermore MRCVS VetMB BSc (Hons)

 Tamsin qualified from Cambridge University in 2007, although she took a long route to becoming a vet and she also has a pharmacology degree from Edinburgh University!
-Tamsin spent her first five years working in mixed animal practice in the Scottish Highlands and then close to the Welsh border.
+Gaining throughout the UK, Tamsin spent her first five years working in mixed animal practice in the Scottish Highlands and then close to the Welsh border.

 After starting a family, Tamsin became a small animal vet and moved to Glasgow in 2012.
 She is interested in all aspects of veterinary life, but particularly enjoys surgery.
 She has two small children, but when she gets the chance, Tamsin enjoys hillwalking and eating cake.